-The law basically requires that these suppliers tell consumers about what type of resource is used to generate the electricity being used.
-The suppliers are required to use a format developed by the California Energy Commission called the Power Content Label.
-An example of a proposed AB 162 Power Content Label is shown on the right.
-The law also requires utilities to submit a detailed report of their fuel mix to the Energy Commission.
+Enacted in 1997 (Senate Bill 1305, Sher, Statutes of 1997), the law requires that electricity retail suppliers to disclose to consumers which types of resources are used to generate electricity being sold.
+The suppliers are required to use a format developed by the Energy Commission called the Power Content Label.
+An example of a Power Content Label is shown on the right.
+The law also requires retail suppliers to submit a detailed report of their resource mix to the Energy Commission.
 These reports are available to the public upon request.

 |All Retail Suppliers must submit:|

 |Reporting Requirements||Due Date||Templates to File|